Powerlearnproject/se-assignment-day-2-git-and-github-Jacobmwita/README.md

 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
 Repository (Repo):

 A repository is a storage location where your project's files and their version history are stored.
-It can be local (on your machine) or remote (on a server).
+It can be local (on your machine) or remote (on a server
 Commit:

 A commit is a snapshot of your project at a specific point in time.
 Each commit contains a record of changes made since the last commit and is identified by a unique hash.